jeremyhahn/ecutools/README.md

 # ECU Tools
-## IoT Automotive Tuning, Diagnostics, Analytics
+## IoT Automotive Tuning, Diagnostics & Analytics

 > What if you could turn off that annoying Check Engine Light?